Zürich Schweighof railway station

-Zürich Schweighof (Zürich Schweighof) is a railway station in the west of the Swiss city of Zürich, on Schweighofstrasse in the city's Friesenberg quarter.
+Zürich Schweighof (Zürich Schweighof) is a railway station in the west of the Swiss city of Zurich, on Schweighofstrasse in the city's Friesenberg quarter.
+It is located within fare zone 110 of the Zürcher Verkehrsverbund (ZVV).
 The station is on the Uetliberg line, which is operated by the Sihltal Zürich Uetliberg Bahn (SZU).

-The station is served by the following passenger trains:
+Layout

-The station has a single track, and a single platform.
+The station has a single track, and a single side platform.
 The only building is a simple shelter on the platform.
 Immediately to the west of the station, the line crosses Schweighofstrasse by means of a level crossing.

+Services

+The station is served by the S10 S-Bahn service and VBZ bus lines 73 and 89: